Frequently asked questions about Equity One's Ottawa MLS® listing services.

 What most people know about buying real estate, they've learned from traditional real estate agents.
 But we're a different type of real estate brokerage.
-Learn how we pay our buying clients, and get answers to common questions about our Boomerang™ Buyer Rebate Program.
+Learn how we pay our buying clients, and get answers to common questions about our Boomerang™ Commission Sharing Program.

 A commission rebate, in its simplest terms involves a REALTOR® sharing the commission they earn with their client.